cdec/cdec.github.com/concepts/lattices.md

      )
     )

 For each edge, the first field is a string representing the edge label, followed by a cost and the distance between the start and the end node of the edge.
+The string `'*EPS*'` indicates an espilon edge.
 This format is informally called the "Python lattice format" (PLF).

 ## Lattice translation